ialtoobi/image-upload-using-php-mysql-swift4/README.md

 include/connect.php – used for database connection and configuration.

-upload.php - used to receive the uploaded image and data and post them to mysql
+upload.php - used to receive the uploaded data, image into server and db.

 Developed By: Mohammed Altoobi